#1 A Groundhog Day, horror mystery

 #3 Absolutely fantastic rewatch potential

-It’s a fun exercise to spot all sorts of foreshadowing, hints, and lines of dialogue that are easy to miss on the first time through or would seem innocent to a new viewer.
+It’s a fun exercise to spot all sorts of foreshadowing, hints, and lines of dialogue that would seem innocent to a new viewer.
 I’d even say I had more fun watching it the second time than I did the first time through, at least in the first season.
 Before I got so invested in the characters, I was really just watching Higurashi to see some scary stuff and gore.
 The first two arcs especially deliver on that front, but on the second viewing, they contained so much more depth to appreciate.